-Australia – Listorati https://listorati.com Fascinating facts and lists, bizarre, wonderful, and fun Fri, 27 Dec 2024 02:15:22 +0000 en-US hourly 1 https://wordpress.org/?v=6.7.1 https://listorati.com/wp-content/uploads/2023/02/listorati-512x512-1.png Australia – Listorati https://listorati.com 32 32 215494684 10 Fascinating Facts About Australia https://listorati.com/10-fascinating-facts-about-australia/ https://listorati.com/10-fascinating-facts-about-australia/#respond Fri, 27 Dec 2024 02:15:22 +0000 https://listorati.com/10-fascinating-facts-about-australia/
+Australia – Listorati https://listorati.com Fascinating facts and lists, bizarre, wonderful, and fun Mon, 24 Nov 2025 05:23:13 +0000 en-US hourly 1 https://wordpress.org/?v=6.9.4 https://listorati.com/wp-content/uploads/2023/02/listorati-512x512-1.png Australia – Listorati https://listorati.com 32 32 215494684 10 Fascinating Facts: Surprising Secrets of Australia https://listorati.com/10-fascinating-facts-surprising-secrets-australia/ https://listorati.com/10-fascinating-facts-surprising-secrets-australia/#respond Fri, 27 Dec 2024 02:15:22 +0000 https://listorati.com/10-fascinating-facts-about-australia/

 10 Abuse Of Refugees

 Australia is one of the wealthiest and safest nations in the world, so it’s no surprise that people fleeing torture and genocide try to get there.
 In 2012, 15,000 people sought asylum in Australia.
-These are not illegal immigrants: Arriving in a country without documentation in order to seek refugee status is legal under both Australian and international law.
+These are not illegal immigrants: arriving in a country without documentation in order to seek refugee status is legal under both Australian and international law.
 Of these asylum seekers, 90 percent arrive by plane, and the government is cool with them.
 But the other 10 percent take the perilous journey from Indonesia in dangerous, unseaworthy boats which frequently sink on the way.
 What does Australia do with these boat arrivals, some of the most vulnerable people in the world?

 Mandatory, indefinite detention (i.e. prison).

 The UN calls Australia’s treatment of refugees “cruel, inhuman and degrading.”
 At Wickham Point Immigration Detention Centre, pregnant women reported constant bullying, including being forced to stand for hours in the heat and being underfed to the point of constant hunger.
-A woman whose newborn child is in hospital has been sent back to her detention center rather than being allowed to stay with the child.
+A woman whose newborn child is in hospital has been sent back to her detention centre rather than being allowed to stay with the child.
 The father, also in detention, has not been allowed to visit the child at all.
 Remember that these people have not broken any laws.

 Perhaps the saddest story of the Australian immigration system is that of Cornelia Rau.
 Cornelia was found on the street in a delusional state, muttering in German.
 Immigration officials, assuming she was a German who had overstayed her visa, locked her up in Brisbane Women’s Prison.